barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 .. mchoice:: funct_set_add_dup_mc
     :practice: T

-    What values will be printed last from the code below?
+    What values will be printed last when the code below is run?

     -   Nothing will print.
 You will get an error since you are trying to add a duplicate item to a set.